Surajkumar-Analyst/sql-data-warehouse-project/03_Data_Analytics/scripts/README.md

 ![Analytics Mind Map](docs/mind-map.png)

-The mind map illustrates the overall analytical workflow and shows how different analyses are connected to answer business questions and generate reports.
+The mind map illustrates the complete analytical workflow followed throughout this module, starting from business questions and ending with executive-ready reports.

 ---

 # 🎯 Business Objectives

-The primary objectives of this module are:
+The analysis is designed to answer questions such as:

-* Understand business performance over time
+* How is the business performing over time?
+* Which products generate the highest revenue?
+* Which customers contribute the most to sales?
+* What percentage of total sales comes from each category?
-* Identify top-performing products
+* How can customers and products be segmented?
-* Analyze customer purchasing behavior
-* Measure contribution of products and categories
-* Segment customers based on business rules
-* Build reusable SQL reports
-* Generate business-ready KPIs
+* Which KPIs should be monitored regularly?

 ---